karagenc/finddirs-go/README.md

 1. On Unix based systems, entries in `user-dirs.dirs` are read.
 If `user-dirs.dirs` cannot be found, or it's malformed, `RetrieveUserDirs` returns with error.
 2. Plan 9 is not supported. `RetrieveUserDirs` on Plan 9 system will return an error.
+3. If Termux is detected on Android, the Desktop, Templates, Fonts, and PublicShare directories will be empty, as they don't exist on the this platform.

 ## Usage